patrickfav/density-converter/README.md

     -roundingMode <round|ceil|floor>    Defines the rounding mode when scaling the dimensions.
 Possible options are 'round' (rounds up of >= 0.5), 'floor' (rounds down) and 'ceil' (rounds up).
 Default is ROUND_HALF_UP
-    -scale <float>                      The source scrScale factor (1,1.5,2,3,4,etc.), ie. the base scrScale used to calculate if images need to be up- or downscaled.
+    -scale <<float>|<int>dp>            The source scale.
+This can either be a factor (1,1.5,2,3,4,etc.) used if the images already have the correct resolution for one scale factor and up- and downscaling for all other densities are needed.
 Ie. if you have the src file in density xxxhdpi you pass '4'.
+You could also pass a value in dp (density independent pixels) which denotes the output pixel width in mdpi/x1.
+In this mode all output images will have the same width.
 This argument is mandatory.
     -skipExisting                       If set will not overwrite a already existing file -skipUpscaling                      If set will only scale down, but not up to prevent image quality loss -src <path to file or folder>       The source.
 Can be an image file or a folder containing image files to be converted.
 This argument is mandatory.
     -threads <1-8>                      Sets the count of max parallel threads (more is faster but uses more memory).
 Possible values are 1-8.
-Default is 3 -v,--version                        Gets current version
+Default is 4 -v,--version                        Gets current version
     -verbose                            If set will log to console more verbose